ManjulaChalla/MontecarloMultiGPU_Revisit/README.md

 ## Purpose
-The Monte Carlo Method provides a way to compute expected values by generating random scenarios and then averaging them.
+The MonteCarlo Method provides a way to compute expected values by generating random scenarios and then averaging them.
 The execution of these random scenarios can be parallelized very efficiently.

 With the help of a GPU, we reduce and speed up the problem by parallelizing each path.
 That is, we can assign each path to a single thread, simulating thousands of them in parallel, with massive savings in computational power and time.